artemkorsakov/project-euler-stats/README.md

 1. Go to Obsidian settings.
 2. Open the "Community Plugins" tab.
 3. Search for the "Project Euler Stats" plugin and install it.
-4. Activate the plugin and configure it according to your preferences.
+4. Activate the plugin and configure it.

 ### Requirements: